nsaphra/website_old/content/post/hands.md

 ### Interlude

-I often struggle to sleep.
+I struggle to sleep.
 I dream that my thumbs fall off.
 I dream that every bone in my hands breaks.
 I dream that my arms break out in open bleeding sores.
 I wake up and the pain remains like an invisible nightmare.

 ---

 ## Limitations

 The largest concern if you begin to dictate code is that you do not develop a repetitive stress injury in your vocal tract.
+Speaking quietly can actually cause more damage, hydration is important, and better posture will prevent damage in your voice as well as the rest of your body.
 I strongly recommend finding a vocal coach who teaches actors and singers how to protect their voices.
-Speaking quietly can actually cause more damage, hydration is important, and better posture will prevent damage in your voice as well as the rest of your body.
 It is important to take breaks, and you may find talking tiring outside of work.

 Speech recognition technology is not perfect, and the error rate is even higher if you have an unusual accent.
 Furthermore, it may force you to take time off from programming every time you develop a cold or sore throat.
 I live in fear of even minor colds.